chuanqisun/htmaa-2025/src/posts/final-project/index.md

 **What worked?
 What didn't?**

 The microphone input worked really well.
 The speaker output was disappointing.
+Multiple player plugging into the Switchboard didn't work One player would pull down the signal voltage of another player, causing false positive changes on their side

 **How was it evaluated?**

+By ear.
 I played all sounds from both the laptop (where sound was created) directly and through UDP on the ESP32.
 I evaluated performance based on the number of unintelligible AI responses caused by speaker quality issues.

 **What are the implications?**